Managing Asthma in School Environments

 EPA and Federal Partners

-- EPA's Asthma and Indoor Environments provides information about common indoor asthma triggers and how to avoid them.
+- Asthma and Indoor Environments by EPA provides information about common indoor asthma triggers and how to avoid them.

-- EPA's Best Practices for Reducing Near-Road Air Pollution Exposure at Schools can be used by schools to reduce exposure to traffic-related pollution.
+- Best Practices for Reducing Near-Road Air Pollution Exposure at Schools by EPA can be used by schools to reduce exposure to traffic-related pollution.

 - Managing Asthma in the School Environment by EPA offers nine tools for schools: 10 Ways to Manage Asthma, The Asthma Epidemic, Asthma in Schools, IAQ Tools for Schools, Environmental Asthma Triggers, Asthma Management and Education, Additional Resources, Asthma Action Card, and Daily Asthma Management Plan.